automl/Mighty/README.md

 ## Setting up the python environment using Conda
 If you have conda installed you can follow these steps to setup a clean python environment in which you can install the needed packages.
 If you need to install conda [follow these steps](https://docs.anaconda.com/anaconda/install/).
-The code has been tested with python3.9.
+The code has been tested with python 3.9.
 First create a clean python environment

 ```bash